L(3,2,1)-labelings of three classes of 4-valent circulants: Circulants

-We have the following sequences of labels (in the first line, the pattern of length $45$ is followed by the pattern of length $12$; in the second line, the patterns are switched, in the third line, the pattern of length $45$ is followed by the pattern of length $14$; in the fourth line, the patterns are switched).
-Note that the symbol $\vert$ means the border between the patterns and we use only first or last fifteen values of a pattern of length $45$, since for every $u_i,u_j\in V(G)$ with $\dist_G(u_i,u_j)=3$ we have $|j-i|\leq 15$ or $|j-i|\geq n-15$.
+We have the following sequences of labels (in the first line, pattern $P_3$ is followed by pattern $P_1$, in the second line, the patterns are switched; in the third line, pattern $P_3$ is followed by pattern $P_2$, in the fourth line, the patterns are switched).
+Note that the symbol $\vert$ means the boundary between the patterns and we use only first or last fifteen values of $P_3$, since for every $u_i,u_j\in V(G)$ with $\dist_G(u_i,u_j)=3$ we have $|j-i|\leq 15$ or $|j-i|\geq n-15$.

-Obviously, the patterns of length $12$ and $14$ are subsequences of the pattern of length $45$ and the same values (labels) are pairwise at appropriate distances.
+Obviously, patterns $P_1$ and $P_2$ are subsequences of pattern $P_3$ and hence the same values (labels) are pairwise at appropriate distances.
 Therefore we infer that there is no collision in the labeling $f$, and hence $f$ is an $L(3,2,1)$-labeling of $G$. \end{proof}

-Using a computer, we tested circulants $C_n(\{1,5,n-5,n-1\})$ for all odd $n\leq 101$ are we found out that no such circulant can be labeled using labels $0,1,2,\dots,13$.
+Using a computer, we tested circulants $C_n(1,5)$ for all odd $n\leq 151$ and we found that no such circulant can be labeled using labels $0,1,2,\dots,13$.
 Thus we believe that the following conjecture is true.

-\begin{conjecture} Let $n\in \mathbb{N}$, $n\geq 105$ odd, and let $G=C_n(\{1,5,n-5,n-1\})$.
+\begin{conjecture} Let $n\in \mathbb{N}$, $n\geq 105$ odd, and let $G=C_n(1,5)$.
 Then

 \end{conjecture}